-The third map is the Recovery/Reconstruction Potential Map, which is closely aligned with the economic vulnerability, or resilience. concept of disaster resilience.
+Earthquakes can have impacts that extend beyond physical damage or casualties and can country can be directly related to the vulnerability and resilience of its populations.
+The latter concept of disaster resilience.
 Enhancing a country's resilience to earthquakes is to improve its capacity to anticipate threats, to reduce its overall vulnerability, and to allow its communities to recover from adverse impacts from earthquakes when they occur.
 The measurement of the disaster resilience concept includes capturing inherent conditions that allow communities within a country to absorb impacts and cope with a damaging earthquake event, such as the earthquakes.
 The EM-DAT Emergency Events Database provided the external validation The first map is the Global Social Vulnerability Map, which is a composite index that was density of the built environment, education levels, and political participation.
 It also metrics.